Theobalds House: Fit for a queen

 Visitors would first enter the Great Hall.
 It was two storeys high, with oak panelling and a minstrels' gallery.
 The hall ceiling was arched over "with curved timber of curious workmanship" and may have resembled the slightly later decorative hammerbeams of the Great Hall at Wollaton.
 The chimneypiece was carved from blue marble.
 In 1585 a painter called Jenings drew the heraldry of the peers of England on the wall and provided a frame for a map, the "chart of England".

 The Painted, or Green Gallery, completed in 1574 ran over a wing of lodgings and bedchambers.
 The decoration of the Green Gallery was also of a topographic and heraldic character.
-It was described by a German visitor, Jacob Rathgeb, secretary to the Duke of Wirtemberg, who visited in 1592, and the Baron Waldstein in 1600.
-Frederic Gerschow, secretary to the Duke of Stettin-Pomerania, saw the hall in 1602 and explained that England was represented by 52 "trees", a tree for each province hung with arms of the earls and barons.
+It was described by a German visitor, Jacob Rathgeb, secretary to the Duke of Württemberg, who visited in 1592, and the Baron Waldstein in 1600.
+Frederic Gerschow, secretary to the Duke of Stettin-Pomerania, saw the hall in 1602 and explained that England was represented by 52 "trees", a tree for each county hung with arms of the earls and barons.
 There were also token items depicting the produce of the regions.
 Paul Hentzner mentioned a canal in the garden for visitors to row boats amidst the shrubbery.

 Two thieves, John Todd alias Black Jack and Thomas Travers got into the Queen's privy chambers and stole an inkstand and two silver bowls in September 1597.
 They were caught and executed.
 Burghley employed the London goldsmith Richard Martin to recover the silver they had sold.
 Lord Burghley's younger son, Robert Cecil, 1st Earl of Salisbury, inherited the house.
 The Earl of Northumberland paid him a compliment, writing that for planning his own new house he was going to look at Copthall and as a builder he "must borrow of knowledge somewhat out of Tibballs, somewhat out of every place of mark where curiosities are used.